temporalio/documentation/docs/application-development-guide.md

 This guide is meant to provide a comprehensive overview of the structures, primitives, and features used in Temporal Application development.

 :::info WORK IN PROGRESS

 This guide is a work in progress.
 Some sections may be incomplete or missing for some languages.
 Information may change at any time.

 :::

 This guide is meant to be a comprehensive resource for developing a [Temporal Application](/temporal/#temporal-application).

 It is broken down into two large sections:

 - [Foundations](#foundations): The minimum things required to build and run a simple Workflow with a single Activity.
-- [Features](#features): All of the general features available to a Temporal Application.
+- [Features](#features): All the general features available to a Temporal Application.

 ## Foundations